-PATRICK BLINDAUER has had a lifelong love of puzzles, from the time his mom bought him “Mr. Light” and his dad shared his Games magazines.
-He caught the theater bug in junior high and studied musical theatre at Webster University in St. Louis, MO, earning a B.F.A. in 1998.
+PATRICK BLINDAUER has had a lifelong love of puzzles, from the time his mom bought him Mr. Light and his dad shared his Games magazines.
+He caught the theater bug in junior high and studied theatre at Webster Conservatory in St. Louis, MO.
 Go Gorloks!

 Patrick’s life took at definite turn for the better when he quit smoking cigarettes and took up solving crosswords in the summer of 2004.
 He decided to try his hand at construction, and saw his first puzzle published in The New York Times on July 21, 2005 (a Thursday).
 He has since written over 60 puzzles for the Times, including a week-long puzzle contest similar to his Puzzlefests.
 His work has also appeared in places like the Washington Post, the Wall Street Journal, and GAMES magazine.

 Patrick also writes a weekly Monday 9×9 and a monthly 15×15 for Vox Media, occasional puzzles for the American Values Club Crossword, and monthly website puzzles as well as quarterly print puzzles for Yes! magazine.